What functionality does the Nevis Access App offer?

 The Access App is tested on which devices?

 The Access App is tested on various iPhones and Android devices, with each release.
-See the chapter Tested Devices for the up-to-date list of devices.
+See the chapter Device Support for the up-to-date list of devices.

 In what scenarios can I use the Nevis Access App?